alix-tz/escriptorium-documentation/docs/import.md

 ### 3. From IIIF

+!!!
+Note
+    IIIF is an international framework to share images guaranteeing interoperability.
+For more information, check [iiif.io](https://iiif.io/)

 Go to `{base_url}/document/{document-id}/images/` to access the main dashboard to control images.
 Locate the "**Import**" button just under the drag-and-drop rectangle.
 Click on the "**Import**" button, then the "**Images (IIIF)**" option, then enter the URL of an IIIF manifest.
 All the images associated with the manifest are then copied locally, as well as the metadata, which are visible in the "**Description**" tab.

-???
-Note "What is IIIF"
-    IIIF is an international framework to share images guaranteeing interoperability.
-For more information, check [iiif.io](https://iiif.io/)

 !!!
 Tip
     Example URL to try the IIIF import feature: [https://gallica.bnf.fr/iiif/ark:/12148/btv1b53026595r/manifest.json](https://gallica.bnf.fr/iiif/ark:/12148/btv1b53026595r/manifest.json)